How Efficient Is Your Electric Van?

 So how do you know the efficiency of your electric van?

-About Our Electric Van Efficiency Calculator
+About Our Electric Car Efficiency Calculator

-To work out the efficiency of your van we take the battery capcity (in kilowatt hours) and divide this by the range.
+So, we take the battery capcity (in kilowatt hours) and divide this by the range.

-The resulting number is the efficiency of your electric van - how far it will travel on one recharge.
+The resulting number is the efficiency of your electric van - effectively, how far it will travel on one recharge.

 Keep in mind one important point though - the efficiency of your electric van will depend on how you drive it and whether you have enabled recharging when braking.